 I knew in 7th grade that I would be a high school teacher, but my dad wasn’t happy with that choice; “Teachers don’t make no money”, he said.
 My mother, a school clerk, opined that I’d probably make a good principal since I spent so much time in the principal’s office.
 Miss.
 E, my Latin and English teacher became my mentor.
 She encouraged my desire to be a teacher and planted the seeds that I would cultivate and nurture into a successful and satisfying career in education.
 Years later, as a high school teacher, I became a mentor to those students I refer to as “good bad kids”.
 I spent 35 years in urban high schools, 25 years teaching.
 My most memorable experience was 33 years teaching ESL, 3 hours a night, 3 nights a week to foreign adults.
 I took that position at $5.00 an hour to supplement my $4,000 teacher salary.
 My father was right; teachers didn’t make a lot back then.
 It was a labor of love for someone who loves teaching.

 As a child, I loved to play school with my friends, but the thought of becoming a teacher did not occur to me until my guidance counselor encouraged me to apply for a teaching scholarship to pay for my college education.
 I always had an interest in advertising and a visit to North Carolina State University showed me that I could combine these two options into one major: Business and Marketing Education.
 My passion for education served as the impetus of various degrees (including teaching and school administration) with the goal of serving in the area of educational reform.
-After 10 years of teaching marketing and opening a NAF Academy of Hospitality & Tourism in my school, I decided to join NAF as an Instructional Manager and am excited to lead NAF’s latest venture as Director of Future Ready Labs.
+After 10 years of teaching marketing and opening a NAF Academy of Hospitality & Tourism in my school, I decided to join NAF in 2013 and currently serve as the Senior Director of Work-Based Learning.

 I had a knack for asking questions since I was young.
 When it came time to choose a college major, I knew that journalism was the correct path for my future.
 I’d be able to document unique experiences, speak to decision makers, and take a journey through all the disciplines I was interested in, all with just a pen and paper in hand.
 After graduating from Marist College in 2010 with a degree in Communications and a few internships in media under my belt, I began working in the non-profit practice of a public relations firm with clients such as the Alzheimer’s Association, the Mayor’s Alliance for NYC’s Animals, Citymeals-on-Wheels, and the Fortune Society.
 I was proud to play a part in telling their story and bringing much needed recognition to their efforts and achievements.
 I am pleased to continue my career in the nonprofit arena and shine a spotlight on NAF’s mission and prestigious work and accomplishments.